jamiebergen/plugin-notes-plus/README.txt

 Each site within a multisite install maintains its own plugin notes.
 Additionally, the superadmin can maintain their own plugin notes.

+= Can I hide plugin notes from specific users? =

+As of version 1.2.6, you can use the filter plugin-notes-plus_hide_notes to show or hide plugin notes.

+Here is an example of a snippet that hides plugin notes from a specfic user.
+It can be added to your child theme's functions.php.
+Without this, plugin notes are displayed by default to all users who can view the plugins page.

+`function pnp_hide_notes( $hide_notes ) {

+	// logic to set $hide_notes to TRUE or FALSE

+	return $hide_notes;

+}
+add_filter( 'plugin-notes-plus_hide_notes', 'pnp_hide_notes' );`

 == Screenshots ==

 1. Upon activating the plugin, you will see a new column on the Plugins page that enables you to add, edit, or delete notes about the plugins you have installed on a particular site.

 == Changelog ==

+= 1.2.6 =
+* Added: Option to selectively hide or display plugin notes.
+Thanks to @garconis for the suggestion.

 = 1.2.5 =
 * Fixed: PHP warning caused by deprecated usage of wp_localize_script.
 Thanks to @brianhenryie for finding this.